 - Improving the fire stopping between flats.

 - Repairing and deep cleaning the communal area flooring.

 Who are we working with?

 The Fire Risk Assessments and compartmentation survey were completed by Pennington Choices.
 We have appointed Croft Architectural Services to undertake the design work for the improvements.
-Once the design work has been completed we will be able to approach contractors to complete the works.

 When will the works start?

 The fire alarm upgrades to improve fire and smoke detection in the flats started in July 2021.